High1: Media

 In July 2009, High1's parent company High1 Resorts signed a five-year broadcast deal with SBS Sports to broadcast home games.

 Arenas

 In the 2010–11 season, High1 played home games both in the Goyang Ice Rink in Goyang, as well as in the Eui Am Ice Rink in Chuncheon.
 They played 13 out of 18 home games in Goyang.
-Prior to the 2009–10 season, High1 also played its home games at the Mokdong Ice Rink.
-The Goyang Arena seats 2,607 and contains two separate rinks.
+Prior to the 2009–10 season, High1 also played its home games at the Mokdong Ice Rink in Seoul.
+The Goyang Ice Rink seats 2,607 and contains two separate rinks.